bottlepy/bottle/docs/tutorial_app.rst

 As said above, the standard server is perfectly suitable for development, personal use or a small group of people only using your application based on Bottle.
 For larger tasks, the standard server may become a bottleneck, as it is single-threaded, thus it can only serve one request at a time.

 But Bottle has already various adapters to multi-threaded servers on board, which perform better on higher load.
-Bottle supports Cherrypy_, Fapws3_, Flup_ and Paste_.
+Bottle supports Cherrypy_ (<= 9.0.0), Fapws3_, Flup_ and Paste_.

 If you want to run for example Bottle with the Paste server, use the following code::